Zengo wallet review

 - Geographic limitations.
 Not all features are accessible to everyone globally.

-Alongside the ability to securely store funds, ZenGo offers users a range of different features including the ability to buy and sell directly, trade and earn interest.
-In the future, the platform intends to release a ZenGo credit card that will also allow users to leverage the buying power of their cryptocurrency holdings.
+Alongside the ability to securely store funds, Zengo offers users a range of different features including the ability to buy and sell directly, trade and stake.
+In the future, the platform intends to release a Zengo credit card that will also allow users to leverage the buying power of their cryptocurrency holdings.